shaunpalmer/At-Your-Services/Coding guide.md

   Before writing any code, break down the problem into smaller, well-defined sub-problems.
 This involves identifying inputs, expected outputs, and the steps required to transform the inputs into the outputs.

 - **Step-by-Step Reasoning:**
   Explicitly outline the logical steps involved in solving each sub-problem.
-This can be done through comments, pseudo-code, or a structured chain of thought within the response.
+This can be done through comments, pseudo-code, or a structured Thought process within the response.

 - **Code Clarity and Readability:**
   Prioritize clean, well-commented code that is easy to understand and maintain.
 Use meaningful variable and function names.
 Follow WordPress coding standards where applicable.